 First place winners in each category receive $100.
 Second place winners receive checks for $75, while third place finalists walk away with $50 each.
 The school or public libraries of the first place winners each receive a $1,000 cash prize.
 The cash prizes are courtesy of the Friends of the Oklahoma Center for the Book and Attorney Laurie Williams.

 Some examples of letters: For Paul, a middle school student in Colorado, Charles Lindbergh’s flight across the Atlantic as recounted in The Spirit of St. Louis helped him to rise above depression.
 For Lucas, a high school student in North Dakota, deliverance from drugs came after reading Jim Carroll’s Basketball Diaries.
 Kristiana Gregory’s description of Cleopatra (Cleopatra VII, Daughter of the Nile) rolling herself in a rug in order to meet the Roman emperor Julius Caesar seemed a little foolish to nine-year-old Analyssa from Illinois.
 She wrote to the author, “Why would you roll yourself in a rug when you could just go up and talk to him?”

 Some tips: Do not summarize the book’s plot.
 After all, the author wrote the book and already knows what happened.
 What the author doesn’t know is how the book affected you.
 Don’t write a fan letter—instead of trying to impress, express yourself honestly.
 Just tell the author how his or her work somehow made a difference in your life.

-For more information view the Letters About Literature Guidelines and Entry Coupon (pdf).
+For more information, view the previous contest’s Letters About Literature Guidelines and Entry Coupon (pdf).